course-kit/guides/getting-started.md

 How do we let CourseKit know that a student has purchased a course so they can be enrolled?

-You’ll recall from the beginning of the guide that each course you create is automatically assigned an **enrolment URL**.
+You'll recall from the beginning of the guide that each course you create is automatically assigned an **enrolment URL**.
 This URL is an endpoint where you can POST data of students you wish to enrol in that course.
 Both *name* and *email* are required fields.

-Here’s an example using Curl:
+Here's an example using Curl:

 ```html
 curl -X POST https://api.coursekit.dev/enrol/f89d0sk0k2